acorn-io/runtime/docs/docs/39-Authoring Acornfiles/00-overview.md

 }
 ```

 In the above example, there is a struct called containers, and another stuct called `my-app`.
-It should be noted in an Acorn file, user defined keys like `my-app` need to be placed in quotes if they contain a `-`.
+It should be noted in an Acornfile, user-defined keys like `my-app` need to be placed in quotes if they contain a `-`.

 ### Lists